OpenSourceEconomics/respy/doc/source/reliability.rst

 Overall the results are encouraging.
 However, doubts about the correctness of our implementation always remain.
 So, if you are struggling with a particularly poor performance in your application, please do not hesitate to let us know so we can help with the investigation.

 For more details, see the script `online <https://github.com/restudToolbox/package/blob/master/development/testing/reliability/run.py>`_.
-The results for all the parameterizations analyzed in Keane (1994) are available `here <https://github.com/restudToolbox/package/blob/master/doc/results/reliability.respy.info>`_.
+The results for all the parameterizations analyzed in Keane and Wolpin (1994) are available `here <https://github.com/restudToolbox/package/blob/master/doc/results/reliability.respy.info>`_.